nihalmorshed/Sentiment-Analysis-using-DistilBERT/README.md

 ## Project Overview

 This project demonstrates the implementation of a sentiment analysis model using the DistilBERT transformer.
-TDistilBERT is a small, fast, cheap and light Transformer model trained by distilling BERT base.
-It has 40% less parameters than google-bert/bert-base-uncased, runs 60% faster while preserving over 95% of BERT’s performances as measured on the GLUE language understanding benchmark..
+DistilBERT is a small, fast, cheap, and light Transformer model trained by distilling BERT base.
+It has 40% fewer parameters than google-bert/bert-base-uncased, and runs 60% faster while preserving over 95% of BERT’s performances as measured on the GLUE language understanding benchmark.
 The project showcases the powerful capabilities of transformer-based models in natural language processing tasks.

 ## Dataset